Hiking the Kawainui Marsh Trail on Oʻahu, Hawaiʻi

 In my experience, the beginning and very end of the Kawainui Marsh Trail are the best places to see some of the wetland’s native waterbirds, including the ʻAukuʻu, Aeʻo, and my personal favorite, the ʻAlae ʻUla.

-This is the ʻAlae ʻUla, and it’s endemic to the Hawaiian Islands.
+This is the ʻAlae ʻUla — ʻUla meaning 'red,' referring to the Moorhen’s distinct red face — which is endemic to the Hawaiian Islands.

-After the initial pond, this sidewalk begins and continues to the far east end of the marsh.
+After the initial pond, the sidewalk and retaining wall begin and continue to the far southern end of the marsh.

-Eleanor, my little miniature dachshund, seemed to prefer the sidewalk.
+My little miniature dachshund, Eleanor, always prefers the sidewalk.

 After 1.4 miles (2.3 km), the Kawainui Marsh Trail comes to an end, where the final part of the trail climbs up to Kailua Road.